-The LEA is responsible for providing the surrogate parent training as outlined in Chapter 10, .
+The LEA is responsible for providing the surrogate parent training as outlined in Chapter 10, <a href="Section 2(B)" Surrogate Parent".
 The surrogate parent will be responsible for representing the adult student relating to matters such as evaluation, placement, and provision of FAPE.